-Over the last seven years the number and proportion of hatchery-origin spring Chinook Salmon migrating to the Entiat River basin to spawn has decreased, likely due to hatchery reform measures implemented throughout the upper Columbia River basin.
+The 2017 return of spring Chinook Salmon to the Columbia River basin was one of the lowest in decades due to poor ocean conditions in 2015 when the majority of the salmon returning in 2017 migrated to the ocean (Daly et al. 2017).
+Fewer spring Chinook Salmon returned to the Entiat River in 2017 than any year since 2000.
+Over the previous six years the number and proportion of hatchery-origin spring Chinook Salmon migrating to the Entiat River basin to spawn had decreased, likely due to hatchery reform measures implemented throughout the upper Columbia River basin.
+In 2017, the overall number of hatchery-origin adults was again lower but the proportion increased to 37%.
 Hatchery-origin adults on average comprised almost half (46%) of the spawning escapement from 2000-2010.
-Of these hatchery-origin fish over half (54%) originated from Entiat NFH.
+Of these hatchery-origin fish over half (54%) originated from Entiat NFH which in part led to the decision to terminate the program.
 Spring Chinook Salmon propagation programs from the Wenatchee and Methow basins provided consistent contributions (32% on average) during these same years.
 The remaining hatchery-origin adults on the spawning ground originated on an intermittent but occasionally substantial contribution basis (47% in 2006) from the Snake River basin.
 From 2011-2016 the total hatchery-origin percentage of spring Chinook Salmon was reduced to an average of 25% per year.
 Two key hatchery reform measures likely explain the notable decrease in hatchery spring Chinook Salmon spawners between these two time periods, a shift in hatchery production at Entiat NFH from spring to summer Chinook Salmon, and reductions in production and improvements to acclimation practices in the hatchery supplementation programs located in the Wenatchee River basin.